opus-research/composite-refactoring-collector/README.md

 CompositeRefactoringCollector collects those data, executes a parser to a simple model, and saves the data in a local MongoDB database.

+Command do RefMiner used to collect refactorings RefactoringMiner -a <git-repo-folder> <branch> -json <path-to-json-file>
+Detect refactorings between <start-commit-sha1> and <end-commit-sha1> for project <git-repo-folder>

 This tool collects the refactoring types supported by RefactoringMiner 1.0 & 2.0

 Extract Method  - OK